FilipW98/AirPollutionApp/README.md

 # Air Pollution App

-## An application for everyone who cares about their health, don't leave the house without checking the level of air pollution in your area!
+## An application for everyone who cares about their health, don't leave Your house without checking the level of air pollution in your area!